-Explanation: The goal of this project is to improve recreational activity in Waquoit Bay and its embayments.
+Explanation: The goal of this project is to improve recreational activity in Waquoit Bay and its embayment's.
 Funding would provide for the necessary engineering and permitting associated to the dredging of the Little River and Great River Channels to include Hamblin and Jehu Ponds.

 Dredging will allow for the navigation of the channels at all tides and improve tidal flush which may reduce nitrogen and improve water quality.
 Dredging is permitted from Waquoit Bay to the intersection of Little River and Great River.
 Dredging is currently not permitted beyond the Waquoit Bay channel.

-The Board of Selectmen recommends approval of Article 6 by a vote of 5-0 The Finance Committee recommends approval of Article 6 by a vote of 6-0
+The Board of Selectmen recommends approval of Article 6 by a vote of 5-0